ENVIRONMENTAL

 if you can find it, however, if you do use an older edition, you are

 responsible for the new material in the 6th edition.
-I will
+You can also access

 Additional readings as assigned: Books are on reserve in the Main library